Yash240824/csesoc-website/README.md

 Installing Django
 -----------------

-Now while your inside your python virtualenv, install django with
+Now while your inside your python virtualenv, you can use pip to install packages like so

+	pip install <package name>

+For example, to install django

 	pip install django

 Currently the website also has these dependancies

-	No current dependencies.
-Yay!
+	pil - python image library

 Installing Git
 --------------